andygock/avr-uart/README.md

 ### Buffer overflow behaviour

 When the RX circular buffer is full, and it receives further data from the UART, a buffer overflow condition occurs.
 Any new data is dropped.
 The RX buffer must be read before any more incoming data from the UART is placed into the RX buffer.

+If the TX buffer is full, and new data is sent to it using one of the `uartN_put*()` functions, this function will loop and wait until the buffer is not full any more.
+It is important to make sure you have not disabled your UART transmit interrupts (`TXEN*`) elsewhere in your application (e.g with `cli()`) before calling the `uartN_put*()` functions, as the application will lock up.
+The UART interrupts are automatically enabled when you use the `uartN_init()` functions.
+This is probably not the idea behaviour, I'll probably fix this some time.

+For now, make sure `TXEN*` interrupts are enabled when calling `uartN_put*()` functions.
+This should not be an issue unless you have code elsewhere purposely turning it off.